SYNYC/7_Metis_DataEngineering/README.md

 # Data Engineering Project Proposal
-Fashion Farfetch (with Deep Learning and Data Engineering)
+### Bag Hunter

+- web scrapping [Farfetch.com](https://www.farfetch.com) fashion products
+- create an end-user app with _Deep Learning_ and _Data Engineering_

 #### Question/Need

+Can my model identify the bag’s brand based on the product image?

-To use cloud computing and big data pipelines to create an e-commerce/fashion products images classification(to identify its catergory) & recommendation system (to recommend similar fashion products)based on the product images given.
+To use cloud computing and big data pipelines to create an e-commerce/fashion products images classification(to identify its brand) based on the product images given.

 #### Data Description
-The data of product information will be web scraping from [Farfetch.com](https://www.farfetch.com/) by using Rapid API to collect images and labels, etc.

-Next, I'll create a database to store the images data on MongoDB or Google Cloud.
+The data of product information will be web scraping from [Farfetch.com](https://www.farfetch.com) by using API to collect product descriptions and images, etc. Next, I'll create a database to store the images data on MongoDB.

-I plan to start with one specific category (as Top) to built up my model.
-For modeling, I'll take the images data vectorized, then reduce dimensionality by using PCA and find its own clusters (similar patterns/materials), then make it to a predict function to take a new image input to identify the item categorise and find the minimum cosine similarity from the database images in order to recommend the similar items to the buyers online.
+I plan to start with one specific category (**as Bag Section**) to build up my model.
+I’ll take the images of 3 major bags brands – YSL, Gucci, Prada for modeling.
+I'll apply keras deep learning to train the model, then make it to a predict function to take a new image input to identify the bag’s brand.
 If necessary, I'll use Google Cloud Platform and Google Colab for a more efficient way to deal with big data.

-It will be an end-to-end project, I aim to set up the pipeline for processing and deploy it into a web application for end-users.
-For the pipeline structure, I'll aim for some functions as:
+It will be an end-to-end project, I aim to set up the pipeline for the whole process and deploy it into a web application for end-users.
-1. scrape website to get an updated with newer data information(images) with labels
-2. add it into my baseline CNN model and retrain it to improve the accuracy score.
-3. make a recommendation system to get similar products  (If I have enough time)

 #### Tools
-- data collection: Rapid API
+- data collection: API json
-- recommender systems with rating data: scikit Surprise
 - database management: MongoDB
 - cloud computing: Google Cloud Platform & Google Colab
-- unsupervised learning: PCA & Clustering
-- (image classification: Deep Learning keras)
+- image classification: Deep Learning keras
 - app deployment: streamlit